The Holy Spirit or my conscience?

 The Holy Spirit is the Father’s promise fulfilled in Acts 1:4 and Ephesians 1:13,14.
 His presence was evident on the day of Pentecost as He filled the disciples in Acts 2:1-4.

-In the Old Testament, the Holy Spirit was with some select individuals temporarily, but the promise of the Holy Spirit in the New Testament is “that He may abide with you forever” -John 14:16.
+In the Old Testament, the Holy Spirit was temporarily with some select individuals.
+Still, the promise of the Holy Spirit in the New Testament is “that He may abide with you forever” (John 14:16).

-Jesus fulfilled His earthly ministry in the power of the Holy Spirit having been anointed by the Holy Spirit.
+Jesus fulfilled His earthly ministry in the power of the Holy Spirit, having been anointed by the Holy Spirit.
 He never functioned independently of the Holy Spirit.
-Scripture says Jesus was led by the Holy Spirit in Matthew 4:1.
+Scripture says the Holy Spirit led Jesus in Matthew 4:1.

-In fact, Luke 10:21 records that Jesus rejoiced in the Holy Spirit.
-In Romans 8:11, we read that it is the Holy Spirit that raised Jesus from the dead.
+Luke 10:21 records that Jesus rejoiced in the Holy Spirit.
+Romans 8:11 explains that the Holy Spirit raised Jesus from the dead.

 That is a loaded statement.
-The whole chapter is one that can plummet the disciples into despair.
-Verse 28 tells us that Jesus was going back to His Father, but He was not leaving the disciples as orphans.
+The whole chapter can plummet the disciples into despair.
+Verse 28 tells us that Jesus was returning to His Father but was not leaving the disciples as orphans.
 He says his departure is to the benefit of His disciples.

-The use of a conditional clause “if” means the Holy Spirit will only be sent to us on the condition that Jesus departs.
+Using a conditional clause, “if,” means the Holy Spirit will only be sent to us on condition that Jesus departs.

-Let me explain it this way, in His physical human body, Jesus Christ can only be at a particular place at any given time, but the omnipresence attribute of the Holy Spirit makes it possible for Him to indwell all believers all over the world, at the same time, simultaneously.
+Let me explain it this way: In His physical human body, Jesus Christ can only be at a particular place at any given time, but the Holy Spirit’s omnipresence makes it possible for Him to indwell all believers all over the world simultaneously.

 The Holy Spirit is our advantage because His presence is better than the presence of God in human form.

-Jesus admits the supernatural help of the Holy Spirit in His own life and knows that is the same help we need to survive in this world.
+Jesus admits the supernatural help of the Holy Spirit in His own life and knows that is the same help we need to survive in this chaotic world.
 Jesus, therefore, calls the Holy Spirit “another Helper” in John 14:16.
 This means the Holy Spirit is not a stranger at all.
 He is the representative of Jesus Christ here on earth.
-He has come to glorify and testify of Jesus Christ.-John 15:26, 16:14.
+He has come to glorify and testify of Jesus Christ.
+(John 15:26, 16:14.)

 Not for sale

 The Holy Spirit is for every believer as God gives the Spirit without limit- John 3:34.
-In Acts 10:45 and 1 Timothy 4:14, the Holy Spirit is referred to as a “Gift”.
+In Acts 10:45 and 1 Timothy 4:14, the Holy Spirit is called a “Gift”.
 He is God’s special gift to mankind.

 The Holy Spirit seals your salvation and authenticates your identity as a child of God.
-Romans 8:9 says you don’t belong to God without the Spirit of Christ and 1 Corinthians 12:3 says without the Holy Spirit, you will lack the ability to say, “Jesus is Lord.”
+Romans 8:9 says you don’t belong to God without the Spirit of Christ, and 1 Corinthians 12:3 says without the Holy Spirit, you cannot say, “Jesus is Lord.”

 The Holy Spirit helps us to serve God, thus eliminating any confidence we put in our flesh-Philippians 3:3

-He empowers believers -Acts 1:8 and equips us with supernatural gifts that will make you stand out – Romans 12:6-7
+He empowers believers -Acts 1:8 and equips us with supernatural gifts that will make us stand out – Romans 12:6-7

 He changes your character by replacing negative habits with His fruit of love, joy, peace, patience, gentleness, and many more in Galatians 5:22